 Additive Manufacturing / 3D printing

 Additive manufacturing, or 3D printing, is the process of creating 3D components by depositing various materials layer upon layer.
 This process has a number of exciting advantages over traditional manufacturing methods:

 - It allows parts to be constructed in a fraction of the time than they were previously, and with little to no material waste.

 - It allows parts that were previously assembled from several components to be redesigned and printed as a single part, making them stronger and more precise.

 - With a wide array of new materials to choose from, components can be made much more lightweight than they were previously, while remaining as strong and durable (if not more so) as previously.

 - Parts can be printed in the location closest to where they are needed, cutting down on shipping costs and delivery-related carbon output.

 Artificial Intelligence / Machine Learning

-Artificial intelligence – and its offshoot, machine learning – could have a number of applications in aerospace, but the most promising application currently being utilized is predictive analytics, which allows algorithms to compare historical usage and repair data as well as real-time reporting to determine the most likely repair time frame, reducing routine maintenance needs and creating smarter maintenance schedules.
+Artificial intelligence – and its offshoot, machine learning – could have a number of applications in aerospace, but the most promising application currently being utilized is predictive analytics, which allows algorithms to compare historical usage and repair data as well as real-time reporting to determine the most likely repair time frame, reducing routine maintenance and aircraft inspections and creating smarter maintenance schedules.

 Augmented reality (AR) is a technology that superimposes a computer-generated image over a user’s view of the real world.
 AR is currently being used to ease the strain of the MRO shortage by having experienced mechanics remotely train or even collaborate with students and newer recruits, using wearable AR devices.
 Recently, AR software provider, Upskill, whose Skylight software has been implemented at multiple Boeing locations, reported that its program “resulted in a 25% reduction in wiring production time and lowered error rates to effectively zero.”